BuildWithSachin02/javascript/new-quiz-app/readme.md

-📘 Quiz App – JavaScript Based MCQ Test-
+📘 Quiz App – JavaScript Based MCQ Test

 A fully functional Quiz Application built using HTML, CSS, and JavaScript.
 This project includes a timer-based MCQ test, score calculation, and a dynamic result page with PASS/FAIL status.